Fear of ME situation: Govt keeps petroleum prices unchanged

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: While keeping in view the Middle Eastern scenario and possible increase in oil prices in international market, Pakistan on Monday did not reduce the prices of petroleum products though the Oil and Gas Regulatory Authority (Ogra) recommended slashing prices up to 2.6 percent.
+ISLAMABAD: While keeping in view the Middle Eastern scenario and possible increase in oil prices in international market, Pakistan on Monday did not reduce the prices of petroleum products despite Oil and Gas Regulatory Authority (Ogra) recommended slashing prices up to 2.6 percent.

-The Finance Ministry through a news statement announced that the government had decided to keep the POL prices unchanged for October 2019.

 It said that the government had decided to maintain the prices of petroleum products at the current level to offset expected increase in the prices for the month of November 2019.
 Since July 2019, Pakistan started receiving monthly oil supplies worth $275 million from Saudi Arabia on deferred payment.
 Under this arrangement, Pakistan would get this oil facility to the tune of $9.9 billion over next three years.